 I got a PowerPoint preso in my email today about a speech given by Bill Gates to a high school of the 11 things kids won’t learn in school.
 The rules themselves are quite good and you should definitely check them out.

 While I had never heard of such a speech from Bill Gates, I had a hunch he didn’t give this speech and was curious to see if there was a video on the web.
-I googled ‘bill gates speech to teenagers’ and ended up finding out that and that no one actually knows where they came from.
+I googled ‘bill gates speech to teenagers’ and ended up finding out that the 11 laws did not originate from him and that no one actually knows where they came from.

 What’s interesting is most people would not have gone to Google to dig deeper, they’ll believe with certainty that Bill Gates gave this speech just as they’ll believe most everything that confirms their own beliefs.
 It’s very easy to get influenced by such a presentation because it comes from an authority figure, we humans will automatically take it as ‘must-do’ advice.